Kolodez2106/are-you-ok/README.md

 IMPORTANT: This app has not been designed for phones with multiple sim cards.

-This app works since API level 16 (Android 4.1 Jelly Bean), but connecting to a pulse device is supported only since API level 21 (Android 5.0 Lollipop).
+This app works since API level 16 (Android 4.1 Jelly Bean), but connecting to a pulse device is supported only since API level 18 (Android 4.3).

 ## How to build